Well-posedness of Hamilton-Jacobi equations in population dynamics and applications to large deviations: Large deviations for a collection of examples

 \subsection{One dimensional examples}

-We start with three examples in which there do not occur discontinuities in the Hamiltonian at the boundary, i.e. $H_\dagger = H_\ddagger$: \begin{enumerate}[(1)] \item Large deviations for birth and death processes with immigration; \item Large deviations for birth processes with jumps of arbitrary size. \item Large deviations for simple epidemic models. \end{enumerate}
+We start with three examples in which there do not occur discontinuities in the Hamiltonian at the boundary, i.e. $H_\dagger = H_\ddagger$: \begin{enumerate}[(1)] \item Large deviations for birth and death processes with immigration; \item Large deviations for birth processes with jumps of arbitrary size. \item Large deviations for simple epidemic models. \end{enumerate} We state these results to illustrate the extent of applicability of our method.
+We will discuss in each of these three cases why the result complements the literature \cite{FK06,KrPa16,PaSa17}.

 We proceed with birth and death processes with immigration and harvesting.
 Harvesting introduces a discontinuity at the boundary: harvesting is not possible if there are no individuals.

 As a final example, we discuss birth and death processes without any form of immigration or harvesting at the boundary.
 In this setting our results do not apply, and we argue why indeed a result of the type given in all other examples is not expected to hold.